 “The findings of our study may give a hint of the pathogenesis of [osteoporosis], and future studies of dietary intake, including [selenium] supplementary intake, on the risk of [osteoporosis] are warranted.”

 In their paper, the authors discuss some mechanisms by which selenium might influence osteoporosis risk.
 They explain how the activity of immune molecules, such as cytokines, encourage the progression of osteoporosis and that selenium may inhibit these molecules.

 Secondly, selenium forms part of selenium dependent antioxidant enzymes, which mop up reactive oxygen species within cells.

 Reactive oxygen species occur as a byproduct of oxygen metabolism and play useful roles in the body.
 However, if they build up, they cause oxidative stress, which can damage cells.
 Therefore, lower levels of selenium might increase oxidative stress.

-This is important because, as the authors explain, there is some evidence that oxidative stress might influence the progression of osteoporosis.
+This is important because, as the authors explain, there is some

 The authors believe that theirs is the first study to relate dietary selenium intake to osteoporosis directly.
 Although they used a relatively large sample size and accounted for a wide range of variables, there are still significant limitations.